lmu-dbs/shaver/README.md

 # ShaVER
-This repository contains code which was used to conduct the experiments from the our work "ShaVER: Shapley Values to Estimate Multifactorial Risks in Processes"
+This repository contains code which was used to conduct the experiments from the article "ShaVER: Shapley Values to Estimate Multifactorial Risks in Processes"

 ### Run Experiments